nfabacus/abacus-meteor-react/README.md

 7 May, 2016
 I am trying to use Meteor session.
 But, I get an error in my console.
 Error when doing SSR. path:/testpage: Session is not defined
 ReferenceError: Session is not defined

+12 May, 2016
+The issue above was caused by use of Meteor session on the server side rendering.
+There was also error with TrackerReact.
+Somehow I learnt that I need to put componentWillUnmount() { within the component, otherwise, it caused routing not to work properly.